Nora Daza

-Nora Guanzon Villanueva-Daza (December 2, 1928 – September 13, 2013), popularly known as Chef Nora Daza, was the Philippines' first culinary icon, a Filipino veteran gourmet chef, restaurateur, socio-civic leader, television host and best-selling cookbook author in the Philippines.
-Daza was known as the “Julia Child of the Philippines" and the "Philippines' first culinary ambassador."
+Nora Guanzon Villanueva-Daza (December 2, 1928 – September 13, 2013), popularly known as Chef Nora Daza, was a Filipino veteran gourmet chef, restaurateur, socio-civic leader, television host, and best-selling cookbook author.
+Daza was considered as the Philippines' first culinary icon, and was also known as the "Julia Child of the Philippines" and the Philippines' first "culinary ambassador".

 Early life

 Daza was born in Batangas, to Alejandro Jose Villanueva, a civil engineer from Batangas City, and his wife Encarnacion Guanzon, daughter of Olympio Guanzon former Governor of Pampanga.
 Her mother Guanzon never learned how to cook, but Daza persuaded her mother to collect recipes for her at a young age.
 As young as 8, Daza began cooking pancakes for her family, neighbours, and parent's friends.

 Education

 In 1952, Daza graduated from the University of the Philippines with a Bachelor's degree in Home Economics.
 She learned about Filipino cooking and catering while working at the University of the Philippines cafeteria.
 She then went to the United States to study at Cornell University in Ithaca, New York, for a Master of Science in Restaurant and Institutional Management.
-At Cornell, she became a member of the Phi Kappa Phi Honor Society, and was in the top 10 of her class.
+At Cornell, she became a member of the Phi Kappa Phi honor society, and was in the top 10 of her class.

 Daza later studied French cuisine in Paris, under the tutelage of Simone Beck, and Louisette Bertholle.
 Beck and Bertholle were co-authors of Julia Child's Mastering the Art of French Cooking, further cementing Daza being known as the "Julia Child of the Philippines."
 While living in Paris, Daza would drive an Austin Mini.